dddrrreee/cs140e-25win/labs/13-pinned-vm/README.md

 ----------------------------------------------------------------------
-## Part 2: implement `pinned-vm.c:pin_mmu_init(uint32_t domain_reg)`
+## Part 2: start knocking off `staff_*` calls in `pinnned-vm.c`

-***NOTE:***
-  - DO A PULL TO get updated README
+*** If you see this: DO A PULL TO get updated README ***

-  - This part is mainly to get you to read the test case and understand it since it's an extended example of how to do vm.
-You want to (1) initialize the hardware, (2) create the null page table, and (3) set the domain register.
+First start by implementing `pinned-vm.c:pin_mmu_init`.
+This will get you to read the `1-test-basic-tutorial.c` test case and understand it since it's an extended example of how to do vm.
+You want to:
+  1. Initialize the hardware,
+  2. create the invalid page table;
+  3. set the domain register.

 You should be able to pretty easily finish `pin_mmu_init` using the code from the first test case.

-It will be convenient later to pass in a data structure that contains the mapping of the kernel rather than embedding the addresses in a bunch of code.
+Then start going through the rest (I'll add more discussion).

 ----------------------------------------------------------------------
 ## Part 3: implement `pinned-vm.c:lockdown_print_entries`